xkhaib00/digital-electronics-1/labs/project/project.md

     • Each UART's baud rates must be within ten percent of one another.
     • Do not have full duplex mode

+This UART is a programmable logic component with a simple asynchronous serial interface that allows for communication.
+The system clock, baud rate, data length, parity scheme, and oversampling rate can all be customized by the user.

 <a name="hardware"></a>